DougTrajano/home-credit-default-risk/README.md

 ## Requirements

-All dependences are available on `requirements.txt`.

 - Python: 3.7.x
+- numpy
+- pandas
+- matplotlib
+- seaborn
+- plotly
+- os
+- sklearn
+- tensorflow

+All dependences are available on `requirements.txt` as well.